aaronroyer/qunited/README.md

 ## Attribution

-QUnited builds on work done for the following projects:
+QUnited builds on work done on the following projects:

 [QUnit](https://github.com/jquery/qunit/) QUnit is a nice little JavaScript testing library and is, of course, central to what this project does.